Byrd Theatre: Wurlitzer organ

+The Byrd Theatre's Wurlitzer organ at stage level.

 The Wurlitzer organ of the Byrd Theatre is housed in four rooms on the fourth floor above the stage.
 The basement also houses a vacuum blower for the piano and an elevator room which raises the organ console to stage level for performances.
 There is an electrical and pneumatic switching system that aids the organist in choosing which pipes and other devices to use (all of the pipe work, bells, drums, and other effects are acoustic and not electronic).
 As the sound level of the pipes themselves cannot be changed, the sound levels in the actual auditorium are controlled by large slats called swell shades that open and close to control the volume and a tone chute that carries the sound from the fourth floor.

 There is a Lyon and Healy harp which is purely ornamental and does not play, along with a marimba that does play from the organ console in the right box.
 In the left box there is a Wurlitzer grand piano which can be played from the organ console or its own keyboard and a 37-note xylophone that plays from the console.

 House organists have been Carl Rhond, Wilma Beck, Waldo S. Newberry, Slim Mathis, Bill Dalton, Harold Warner, Eddie Weaver, Art Brown, James Hughes, Lin Lunde, and Bob Lent.
 In the 1950s, Dick Leibert made recordings playing the organ.
 The Wurlitzer is still played Saturday nights by current house organist Bob Gulledge.